 Perfect Popovers

 • A small pinch of salt

-Combine the eggs, milk, flour, salt, and melted butter in a blender.
-Blend on high for ~30 seconds, or until the batter is completely smooth and uniform, with a consistency similar to heavy cream.
+The batter can be made in a blender by combining the eggs, milk, flour, salt, and melted butter, and then blending on high speed for about 30 seconds until the batter is totally smooth and uniform, with a consistency of something like heavy cream.

-Working quickly while the pan is still hot, pour the batter into the cups, filling them about three-quarters of the way full.
+Quickly while the pan is still hot, fill each of the cups of the pan about 3/4 of the way full with batter.

-After 15 minutes, reduce the oven temperature to 350°F. Continue baking for another ~15-20 minutes, or until the popovers are a deep, golden brown and feel firm to the touch.
+After 15 minutes, lower the temperature of your oven to 350°F and continue cooking for another 15-20 minutes, or until they are deep golden brown and feel firm when tapped on the top.

-Remove from the oven and serve immediately.
-While the popovers are baking, you can make the honey butter.
+While you wait for the popovers to finish cooking, you can make the honey butter.

+Perfect Popovers